MEDIMP: 3D Medical Images with clinical Prompts from limited tabular data for renal transplantation: Method

 \subsection{Implementation details}

-The image encoder followed a 3D ResNet50 architecture initialized with CLIP \cite{CLIP2021} weights, a model pretrained on a dataset of 400 million (image, text) pairs collected from the internet.
-We extended the attention-based pooling layer of CLIP to 3D, as well as we duplicated the weights to 3D in depth to match our data dimension.
+The image encoder followed a 3D ResNet50 architecture initialized with CLIP \cite{CLIP2021} weights, a model pretrained on 400 million (image, text) pairs collected from the internet.
+We extended the attention-based pooling layer of CLIP to 3D and duplicated the weights to 3D in depth to match our data dimension.
 For the text encoder, we used the BERT \cite{BERT2018} architecture initialized with the Bio+Clinical BERT \cite{ClinBioBERT2019} model pretrained on the MIMIC clinical notes \cite{MIMIC2016}.
-The first $11$ layers of Bio+Clinical BERT were frozen, fine-tuning only the last layer of the transformer with our contrastive task.
-Appendix \ref{AppendixC} discusses the ablation of fine-tuning more layers for our task.
-The temperature parameter $\tau$ was initialized to $0.07$, incorporated into the model as a learnable parameter, and clipped to prevent scaling the logits by more than $100$, following the recommendations of CLIP trainings.
+The first $11$ layers of Bio+Clinical BERT were frozen, fine-tuning the last layer of the transformer with our contrastive task.
+Appendix \ref{AppendixB} summarises the ablation of fine-tuning more layers for our task.
+Appendix \ref{AppendixC} lists image augmentations and training hyperparameters.

-For the image data, we used data augmentation with the sequential application with a $0.5$ probability of horizontal flipping, random affine transformation, random Gaussian blur (\(\sigma \in [0, 0.5]\)), random Gaussian noise (\(\sigma \in [0, 0.05]\)), and random contrast perturbation (\(\log\gamma \in [-0.3, 0.3]\)), using TorchIO python library \cite{PEREZGARCIA2021106236}.

-In our experiments, we use the Adam \cite{Adam2014} optimizer with decoupled weight decay regularization \cite{Loshchilov2017} of $0.02$ with a starting learning rate of $5e^{-5}$ following a cosine schedule and preceded by a linear warm-up of $40$ epochs.
-The batch size was set to $88$ and the model trained for $200$ epochs with mixed-precision on $4$ NVIDIA Tesla V100 GPU using Pytorch \cite{NEURIPS2019_9015}.